MichaelSiehl/Atomic_Subroutines-Part_4a--Implementing_A_Circular_Synchronization/README.md

 The Main.f90 contains a simple test case that we do compile with different settings from the code.
 The test case does execute a customized EventWait on coarray image 1, a customized EventPost on coarray images 3-6 resp., and a remotely initiated synchronization abort on coarray image 2 (which itself is not part of the synchronization process) after 2 seconds.
 (The abort does only occur if the synchronization process is still running after 2 seconds).
 See the following outputs from distinct program runs with different settings from the code in Main.f90:<br />

-# 1. successful regular (non-circular) synchronization process:
+# 1. Successful regular (non-circular) synchronization process:
 We run the test case as non-circular synchronization (the logActivateCircularSynchronization argument is set to false for calling the customized EventPost and EventWait).
 We do execute the customized EventWait on image 1 without any time delay.
 The calls to the customized EventPost on coarray images 3-6 are getting executed with a delay of 0.5 seconds.
 Thus, the EventWait does temporal precede the calls to EventPost.<br />

 Main.f90:<br />